openrewrite/rewrite-docs/docs/recipes/terraform/securerandom.md

 | -- | -- | -- | -- |
 | `Integer` | byteLength | *Optional*.
 The minimum byte length to use. |  |

+## License

+This recipe is available under the [Moderne Proprietary License](https://docs.moderne.io/licensing/overview/).

 ## Usage

 This recipe has no required configuration options.
-It can be activated by adding a dependency on `org.openrewrite.recipe:rewrite-terraform` in your build file or by running a shell command (in which case no build changes are needed):
+Moderne users can run it via the Moderne CLI:
 <Tabs groupId="projectType">